Meridian Archetypes Part 15: The Healer

 Looking Ahead

 The final meridian in the Meridian Archetype series is the thymus’ balancing meridian – the appendix.
-The appendix is often considered a residual organ in western medicine, only acknowledged when it causes a problem.
+The appendix is often considered a residual organ in Western medicine, only acknowledged when it causes a problem.
 This meridian is represented by the archetype of the sage.
+Learn more about the appendix meridian including its Western medicine functions, archetype of the rebel, and exercises to restore health.